Smosh: Padilla's return and Smosh as an independent venture (2023–present)

-On June 20, 2023, Hecox and Padilla announced the latter's return to Smosh after the duo had decided to repurchase a majority stake in Smosh from Mythical Entertainment to become an independent entity again, with Mythical maintaining a minority stake and maintaining involvement in an advisory capacity.
+On June 20, 2023, Hecox and Padilla announced the latter's return to Smosh after the duo had decided to repurchase a majority stake in Smosh from Mythical Entertainment, making Smosh an independent entity again.
+Mythical Entertainment agreed to maintain a minority stake and continue to have involvement in an advisory capacity.
 With this change, Padilla promoted Alessandra Catanese, the COO and executive producer from his own company Pressalike Productions, as CEO of the new Smosh entity; Rubin and Tibbets both exited the company.
 It was stated that the main Smosh channel would return to a more sketch-oriented output, moving away from the pivot to more improv-based content in the years prior.
 However, the unscripted Smosh Pit and Smosh Games channels would remain as they were.
 They also launched a subscription-based membership program which offers exclusive content such as behind-the-scenes videos and live streams.

-Following Padilla's return to Smosh, the channel returned to the sketch comedy format primarily featuring the duo, including revisiting past sketches such as their "Stop Copying Me" video and Food Battle.
+Following Padilla's return to Smosh, the channel initially returned to the sketch comedy format primarily featuring the duo, including revisiting past sketches such as their "Stop Copying Me" video and Food Battle.
 Their current output focuses on Bit City, a series advertised as "if Smosh did a late-night talk show" which features various cast members such as Hecox, Padilla, and hosts Angela Giarratana and Chanse McCrary.
 Bit City premiered on August 23, 2024.